dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-skip-welcome/tutorial.md

 - I want to explore **advanced features**: See [next steps](https://wiki.dendron.so/notes/TflY5kn29HOLpp1pWT9tP) for longer walkthroughs and advanced functionality!

 - I want to start clean with a **new vault at a custom location**: Run [Dendron: Initialize Workspace](command:dendron.initWS) from the command prompt (or click this link) to start from a clean slate

+- I want to use Dendron as a **knowledge base for my team**: Read the [Dendron team setup](https://wiki.dendron.so/notes/98f6d928-3f61-49fb-9c9e-70c27d25f838) to get started

 > Coming from Obsidian?
 Click [here](command:dendron.importObsidianPod) to import your Obsidian notes (or any markdown notes) into Dendron to see how they look.